-About 10 years ago we found evidence for coevolution between crossbills (Loxia) and lodgepole pine (Pinus contorta latifolia).
+Nearly 15 years ago we found evidence for coevolution between crossbills (Loxia) and lodgepole pine (Pinus contorta latifolia).
 Because it was so striking, we began examining other crossbill-conifer systems to (1) see how common coevolution is in the adaptive radition of crossbills and (2) determine the conditions that favor and disfavor coevolutionary arms races.
-This has taken us across North America, down to Hispaniola and east to the Mediterranean.
-We have found evidence for coevolution in most crossbill populations that we've studied and are beginning to understand how the presence and absence of preemptive competitors (tree squirrels), resource stability, and habitat area and structure alter the form and strength of phenotypic selection and coevolution.
+This has taken us across North America, to Hispaniola and the Mediterranean, and most recently to Vietnam and the Philippines.
+We have found evidence for coevolution in most crossbill populations that we've studied and are beginning to understand the various factors that influence species interaction strength, including the presence and absence of preemptive competitors (tree squirrels), resource stability, and habitat area and structure, and how this alters the form and strength of phenotypic selection and coevolution.
 Here are our publications related to this research (many can be downloaded from my "publications" page).

 Benkman C. W., T. L. Parchman, and E. T. Mezquida.
 2010.
 Patterns of coevolution in the adaptive radiation of crossbills.
 Annals of the New York Academy of Sciences 1206:1-16.